stennety/mywebsite/_drafts/anatomy-of-test-automation-2nd-edition.md

 ## Test scenario

-Okay, the big one.
-Let's assume we overcame all the hurdles above.
-Now let's break down our Test cases.
+Okay, the big one, once we have our environment all setup and supporting our SUT, we can focus on what to test.
+Before we break down our tests, let us take a moment to consider what

 ### Prerequisites